lostoneway/odin-landingpage/README.md

 I'll be creating a web page from a design provided by The Odin Project.
 The purpose of this exercise is to use all the new tools I've learned from HTML to CSS, to include flexbox.

+Images: Fantasy Football trade image from Unsplash credit to spxChrome.
+Icons used for Cream of the Crop, from ESPN Fantasy Stock Logo packs.

 Self Check:
 - Does the web page look similar to the desired outcome?
 - Did you create the HTML first then the CSS?